 Franchising, as a method of business expansion and organization, represents one of the most dynamic commercial sectors in Canada.
-In a typical franchise relationship, the franchisor licenses the franchisee the right to sell products and services under the franchisor’s trade-mark using the franchisor’s prescribed business format.
-In return, the franchisee agrees to comply with the standards of the franchise system, and to pay an up-front fee and continuing royalties.
-Franchise arrangements can take many different forms, from master franchise relationships involving multiple locations to single unit franchise agreements for individual locations.
+In a typical franchise relationship, the franchisor frants the right to the franchisee to sell products and services under the franchisor’s trade-mark using the franchisor’s prescribed business format.
+In return, the franchisee agrees to comply with the standards of the franchise system, and typically, to pay an up-front fee and continuing royalties.
+Franchise arrangements can take many different forms, from master franchise relationships, area developers, multi-unit franchising and joint-ventures to single unit franchise agreements for individual locations.

 The importance of franchising to the Canadian economy should not be underestimated.
 Not only does Canada offer a powerful economic environment, but the legal framework for franchising is encouraging.
-Currently, only Alberta, Ontario and Prince Edward Island have specific registration or disclosure legislation in force, with which a franchisor looking to set up a franchise system in those provinces must comply.
-There is currently no specific registration or disclosure legislation dealing with franchising which is in force in the other provinces, although, as noted below, New Brunswick has passed such legislation (it has not come into force yet, but is currently expected to be in force by late 2010) and the Manitoba Law Reform Commission has recommended that franchise legislation be implemented in Manitoba.
-However, many business practices prevalent in franchising are subject to regulation by both federal and provincial laws of general application.
-In addition, franchisors that are members of the Canadian Franchise Association are encouraged to comply with the minimum disclosure obligations of that organization.
+Currently, only five of the Canadian provinces have enacted franchise legislation, namely Alberta, Ontario, Manitoba, New Brunswick and Prince Edward Island (PEI).
+Franchisors wishing to establish themselves in those provinces must therefore comply with such legislation which involves notably strict disclosure requirements.
+There is currently no specific disclosure legislation dealing with franchising although the British Columbia Law Reform Commission has recommended that franchise legislation be implemented in that province and legislation is expected there eventually.
+Furthermore, many industry sectors prevalent in franchising are subject to regulation by both federal and provincial laws of general application.
+Finally, franchisors that are members of the Canadian Franchise Association are encouraged to comply with the minimum disclosure obligations of that organization

-All three Acts require franchisors to provide a disclosure document to prospective franchisees.
-The disclosure document must contain copies of all franchise agreements and financial statements, and all material facts, including specifically listed material facts.
-In Alberta and PEI, franchisors are permitted to use disclosure documents acceptable under franchise legislation in jurisdictions outside Alberta and Prince Edward Island, as the case may be, provided that these disclosure documents include, by way of an addendum or “wrap around” document, any information necessary to meet the requirements of a disclosure document under the Alberta Act or the PEI Act, as applicable.
+The disclosure document must contain information which includes the business of the franchisor, information regarding the start-up costs of a typical franchised establishment, information regarding the termination of franchised establishments, the financial statements of the franchisor and copies of the form franchise agreement or any other ancillary agreements to be signed, as well as all material facts.
+Generally, franchisors are permitted to use disclosure documents in all legislated jurisdictions provided that these disclosure documents include, by way of an addendum or “wrap around” document, any information necessary to meet the requirements of a disclosure document under the Acts in each such jurisdiction.
 The Ontario Act does not specifically provide for an addendum or “wrap around” document.
-As a result, a disclosure document is often prepared for Ontario in accordance with the Ontario Act, and then a “wrap around” is prepared to meet Alberta and PEI requirements.
+As a result, a disclosure document is often prepared for Ontario in accordance with the Ontario Act, and then a “wrap around” is prepared to meet requirements in other provinces.

 Franchising in Quebec is different than in the other provinces, in that the law is governed by the Civil Code of Québec.
 One interesting feature of the Civil Code of Québec is the concept of contracts of adhesion, where the essential provisions are imposed by one of the contracting parties and are not negotiable.
-The consequences of a contract being qualified as a contract of adhesion are that if one of its provisions is incomprehensable, unreadable or abusive, that provision may be nullified or modified by a court.
-The same applies to “external” clauses (i.e. clauses that are not contained in the contract but to which the contract refers).
+The consequences of a contract being qualified as a contract of adhesion are that if one of its provisions is incomprehensible, unreadable or abusive, that provision may be nullified or modified by a court.
+The same principle applies to “external” clauses (i.e. clauses that are not contained in the contract but to which the contract refers such as provisions contained in operations manuals or other documents).
 The courts of Quebec have often characterized a franchise agreement as an adhesion contract, when it has been shown that its essential provisions could not be negotiated.

-Franchise businesses intending to operate in Quebec must also comply with French language laws and, in particular, the Charter of the French language.
-Franchisors should realize that they will be expected to carry on business in French, especially outside Montréal, and have all of their materials (operations manuals and other documentation for use by employees) translated into French, although the franchise agreement itself need not be translated.
-(For more information on some of these topics, please refer to the corresponding sections in this publication.)
+Franchise businesses intending to operate in Quebec must also comply with French language laws and, in particular, the Charter of the French Language.
+Franchisors should realize that they will be expected to carry on business in French, especially outside Montreal, and have all of their materials (operations manuals and other documentation for use by employees) translated into French, although the franchise agreement itself need not be translated provided it specifically stipulates that the parties have agreed that it be drawn up in English.
+For more information on some of these topics, please refer to the corresponding sections in this publication.

 In addition to complying with the specific franchise legislation, businesses expanding into Canada by way of franchising will also want to ensure that they comply with other laws of general application affecting franchising arrangements.
 These include ensuring that their trade-marks are protected under Canadian trade-mark legislation, that their products and practices comply with applicable product labelling (e.g. for food and drugs) and consumer protection legislation, and that their arrangements comply with Canadian competition laws (which deal with matters such as exclusive dealing, market restriction and tied-selling) and applicable tax requirements.